Rajat-Roy/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 1.0	      			| Road	work				 				|
 | 1.0				    | Keep right      							|

+Below is the output from code cell 14 of the Ipython notebook.

 ```
 Top sofmax probability indices:
 [ 1 13 24 25 38]